Department of Earth and Environmental Sciences

 The Geology MS program has admitted many prospective students with undergraduate degree other than geology, geosciences, earth science, planetary science, environmental science, or similar.
 Many of these people have done quite well.
 Such students must typically take undergraduate core geology courses in order to achieve full standing in the Geology M.S. program.
 This can be done through Open University https://www.fresnostate.edu/cge/openuniversity/ prior to application to the Geology M.S.
 Program, or after matriculating into the Geology M.S. program.
 Note that individuals taking classes through Open University are not eligible for financial aid, while students in the Geology M.S.
 Program are eligible.
 Admission candidates with non-geoscience undergraduate degrees, should have already taken EES 1 (or equivalent) prior to applying to the Geology M.S.
 Program, and would then be required to take a number of core geology course (if they had not already done so), such as EES 2, EES 12, EES 30, EES 101, EES 102, EES 106 https://www.fresnostate.edu/catalog/subjects/earth-environmental-sciences/geol.html.

-Guidance for current student: Geology Graduate Student Handbook
+Guidance for current students: Geology Graduate Student Handbook

 More Information